m1omer/cse15l-lab-reports/Lab-Report-5.md

 __Context 4__

+(Recursive)
-Using the command '-r'  which is recursive, in conjunction with grep tells the command to search for a pattern recursively in all file and directories in the given path.
+Using the command '-r', in conjunction with grep tells the command to search for a pattern recursively in all file and directories in the given path.

 Example 1:
 ```